bookug/GraphBenchmark/QueryGenerator/README.md

 ---

+## Degree

+In real graphs, edge num is usually 2x-5x of node num.

+As for sparse graphs, we suggesting generating queries whose edge num is 2n-2.
+Otherwise, generating may fail.

+---

 ## NOTICE

 Duplicates are removed in the queries generated, but isomorphismic query graphs may exist due to the graph isomorphism in different parts of the data graph.